rain-sk/synth.kitchen/notes.md

 I've reworked the basic structure, and have an app/server pair being deployed on a staging server running coolify.
 Coolify is also hosting the dev and staging databases.

 I think I'm getting to a point where I need some shared types defined in their own project, to define the expectations between backend/frontend clearly.
 I also foresee a need to omit patch JSON data when transmitting a big list of results.
 That would just be a waste of bandwidth.
 There's also a need to be able to generate thumbnails for each recipe.

+### Part 4

+Okay, now there's a functional app and server being deployed.
+The only issue is that the app doesn't get the VITE_API_HOST environment variable from the coolify dashboard.
+I guess I could code it so that if the host is one of a set of known hosts, we can map that to the known api host.

+Once that's working, I'm basically ready to go on with adding the rest of the user account system, then the dashboard.